ChicoState/djsongmatch-ux/phaseI/README.md

 ## Caveats

 An important factor that has limited our research is that nobody on our team has experience working as a DJ, and don't know what industry standards are.
 As such, a large portion of our analysis comes from the standpoint for casual users who simply have an interest in music.
 Further, both usability engineers come from a technology-oriented background as computer science majors.
 As such, we may have certain expectations for technology that many users may not share.
-Finally, because our team lacked the budget to spend money on competitors' apps, we lacked detailed introspection in the actual experience of using different competitors' products.
+Finally, because our team lacked the budget to spend money on competitors' apps, we lacked detailed introspection in the actual experience of using different competitors' products (with the exception of Sort By Tune).

 <!-- !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!! -->